JoelLindow/super_hero_showdown/README.md

 * superman_test.rb
   - Help Superman put bad guys in jail!
   - This exercise focuses on learning how to use an Array as a data structure.
 We will also learn a few built in Ruby methods that can be used with the Array Data Structure.
-  - **Perenthesis are optional in Ruby!
+  - **Parenthesis are optional in Ruby!
 We will use them in our test assertions for the sake of you getting used to seeing them when passing data in methods AND making arguments.
 After all... assertions are nothing but methods used for testing!**
 * batman_test.rb
   - Help Batman add vehicles to his collection and sidekicks to his team!
   - This exercise focuses on learning how to use Hashes as a data structure.
 Also, how to add items to an existing data structure.